-Concepts within Unit #7 Link to TEKS Success Criteria for this Concept Students can Competencies that will be graded in this unit Concept #1: Biotic and Abiotic Interactions 5.12A Explain ways that organisms live and survive in their ecosystems by interacting with the biotic (living) and abiotic (nonliving) components.
-Competency 7: Interactions within Concept #2: Effects of Changes in Ecosystems 5.12B Describe the flow of energy within food chains and food webs.
-Explains the role of the sun, producers, consumers, and decomposers in a food chain and food web.
-Environments
+Concepts within Unit #7 Success Criteria for this Concept Link to TEKS Students can Concept #1: Biotic and Abiotic Interactions Explain ways that organisms live and survive in their ecosystems by interacting 5.12A with the biotic (living) and abiotic (nonliving) components.
+Concept #2: Effects of Changes in Describe the flow of energy within food chains and food webs.
+Ecosystems • Explains the role of the sun, producers, consumers, and decomposers in a food 5.12B chain and food web.